 Private vehicles were also used by many to brandish their support for Bafana with mirror socks and flags attached to windows, antennas, roof racks and virtually any part of the car it could affix itself to.

 Hilarious were the vastly differing prices these mirror socks could be purchased for – I’ve heard about people paying everything from R50 to R150.
-No doubt street vendors had a good chuckle each time t
+No doubt street vendors had a good chuckle each time they made a nice profit but well done to them for being visible on every single street corner - or every piece of tarmac where a vehicle could potentially slow down to a halt.

 The flags caused some further drama, however.
 Initially, many were seen placed upside down on cars, apparently a symbol of “unrest” and “crisis” in the country to which the flag belongs.